samfisherirl/Pulovers-Macro-Creator-for-AHKv2/README.md

-# A modified version of Pulovers Macro Recorder for AHKv2
+# Pulovers Macro Recorder for AHKv2 via Ahkv2converter

 I'll be adding more details here soon.